psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Inspector: After we got her into the station-house, she swore she would tell the Court that I wanted to come in with her ; the house where she lives is a complete nuisance to the town.

-Prisoner said in her defence that the policemen knocked her father down three times in the gutter, and when she interfered to protect him they struck her twice across the back, and that the Inspector would even give her a drop of cold water in the station-house to cool her parched lips.
+Prisoner said in her defence that the policemen knocked her father down three times in the gutter, and when she interfered to protect him they struck her twice across the back, and that the Inspector would not even give her a drop of cold water in the station-house to cool her parched lips.

 The Court: There is no doubt but you are a great nuisance to the neighbourhood where you live, and it is our duty to put down such places; at any rate we shall stop your career for a little time at least, by committing you to bridewell for one month.